Nick Fortes Preview, Player Props: Marlins vs. Mets

-The Miami Marlins, including Nick Fortes and his .400 slugging percentage over his past 10 games, take on starter David Peterson and the New York Mets at Citi Field, Thursday at 7:10 PM ET.
+On Monday, Nick Fortes (.414 slugging percentage in past 10 games, including one home run) and the Miami Marlins play the New York Mets, whose starting pitcher will be David Peterson.
+First pitch is at 1:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Mets.
+In his last game he had a hitless showing (0-for-3) against the Pirates.

 Sportsbook Promo Codes